timmcginley/Agile/Methodology/README.md

 ![Step 07](/Agile/img/Methodology/07.PNG)

+### 8. Identify the functions of each stage.
+For each of the stages identify the function that the feature is performing.
+You can start by writing this as a sentence and then write it verb, noun form as in the image below.

+### 9. Biomimetic Strategy
+Next we can take the function and try and match it to a biomimetic example using asknature.org.
+For instance for the provide grip function we can find an example of how [seahorse] tails are square to help grip.

-### 8. Identify ‘genes’ on other ‘species’ that are closely related to your artefact using ‘comparative biology’
+### 9. Identify ‘genes’ on other ‘species’ that are closely related to your artefact using ‘comparative biology’

 ![Step 08](/Agile/img/Methodology/08.PNG)